vatesfr/xen-orchestra/packages/xo-collection/README.md

 **Notifying an external update**

-> If an entry is an object, it can be updated directly without using
+> If an item is an object, it can be updated directly without using
 > the `set`/`update` methods.
 >
 > To make sure the collection stays in sync and the correct events are